Bandits with Knapsacks: Introduction

-\asedit{Perhaps the earliest paper on the theme of resource consumption in MAB is Gyorgy et al.~\cite{Gyorgy-ijcai07}.
-They consider a contextual bandit model where the only resource is time, consumed at different rate depending on the context and the chosen arm.}
+\item Perhaps the earliest paper on resource consumption in MAB is \citet{Gyorgy-ijcai07}.
+They consider a contextual bandit model where the only resource is time, consumed at different rate depending on the context and the chosen arm.
+The restriction to a single context is a special case of \BwK.